kernelkit/infix/doc/qos.md

-On a switch whose driver lacks DCB the fabric keeps classifying port-to-port traffic by its own defaults while the kernel classifies the CPU path per configuration, see [Marvell LinkStreet](#marvell-linkstreet) below.
-PCP remarking has no software counterpart; where the driver lacks it the setting is accepted and noted in the system log.
+On a switch whose driver lacks DCB the fabric keeps classifying port-to-port traffic by its own defaults while the kernel classifies the CPU path per configuration.
+PCP remarking has no software counterpart;
+where the driver lacks it the setting is accepted and noted in the system log.
 Per-board notes live in the board's `README.md` under `board/`.

 ### Marvell LinkStreet

 This family of switch chips is managed by the `mv88e6xxx` driver in the Linux kernel.
-The driver has no DCB support, so ingress classification is fixed by the hardware defaults below, while the traffic class table _is_ offloaded.
+The system carries patches that expose the per-port classification and remarking tables of the 88E6390 and 88E6393X generations through DCB, so ingress classification, remarking and the traffic class table are all offloaded on these chips.
 This section is _only_ valid for generations with 8 output queues per port.

 ![Marvell LinkStreet offloading](img/qos-hw-mvls.svg){ width=600 }
 /// figure-caption